 I'm never not interviewing.
 It's the way I always sound confident.

 When you've answered a similar question 50 times, you sound like you know

 the answer.
-Finally, If you like this kind of stuff, learn about CI/CD like dev cycles/methods and pipelines.
+Finally, If you like this kind of stuff, and want to take it to the next level, learn about CI/CD like dev cycles/methods and pipelines.
 Github, Gitlab, Bitbucket, Azure Devops.
 ITIL processes.
 Cloud Adoption Framework.
 Well-Architected framework.
-Sign up for Azure free tier, find a terraform course that walks your through step-by-step.
+Sign up for Azure free tier, find a Terraform course that walks your through step-by-step.
 I use Whizlabs.com for all my cert training.